shigophilo/shigophilo.github.io/_posts/2022-07-24-the-end-of-ppldump.md

 }
 ```

-At the offset 3 (`peb + 3` in the `if` statement), we can find a byte value that holds a set of 8 bit flags.
+At the offset 3 (`peb + 3` in the `if` statement), we can find a byte value that holds a set of 8-bit flags.
 The least significant bit holds the value of the `ImageUsesLargePages` flag whilst the most significant bit holds the value of the `IsLongPathAwareProcess` flag.

 ![BitField](/assets/posts/2022-07-24-the-end-of-ppldump/08_peb-bitfield.svg)